Turn Down for What: Production and release

 DJ Snake sent me the track with a sample and he wanted me to redo it with my voice.
 When I heard the song I was like this beat is too crazy for that sample.
 I wanted to make it hip and current, and the first thing that came to mind was the phrase 'Turn Down for What!'

 In December 2013, Columbia Records debuted "Turn Down for What" on the label's website.
 It was released via iTunes shortly afterwards.

-Composition

-"Turn Down for What" contains the lyrics of Lil Jon rapping "Fire up that loud, another round of shots" and "Turn down for what" throughout the song.
-It also contains bass and trap music elements that are original to Atlanta, GA, Lil Jon's hometown.
-"Turn Down for What" is written in the E Phrygian mode and is set in common time at a moderate tempo of 100 beats per minute.

 Chart performance

-"Turn Down for What" entered the top 10 on Billboards Dance/Electronic chart during the last week of December.
-In January 2014, the single entered the top 5 on the Dance/Electronic chart and debuted at No. 38 on the Billboard Hot 100.
-It peaked at number 4 on the chart, becoming DJ Snake's first and Lil Jon's ninth top ten, and was certified gold in February 2014.
+"Turn Down for What" entered the Top 10 on Billboards Dance/Electronic chart during the last week of December.
+In January 2014, the single entered the Top 5 on the Dance/Electronic chart and debuted at No. 38 on the Billboard Hot 100.
+It peaked at number 4 on the chart and was certified Gold in February 2014.
 It reached its first million copies sold in the U.S. in March 2014.
-The song reached its 3 million sales mark in July 2014.
 It became the seventh best-selling song of 2014 in the US with 3,449,000 copies sold for the year.